 The Content Marketing Institute sums it up neatly as“…a DAM helps you reach more customers, on more platforms, with more targeted content, so that you can be more effective at making sales.”

-Another advantage is that customers and stakeholders can be invited to use your DAM, encouraging a consistent brand feel, but with you retaining control over which assets they see and when.
+Another advantage is that customers and stakeholders can be invited to use your digital asset management solution, encouraging a consistent brand feel, but with you retaining control over which assets they see and when.

 Why use one?